Current Research Projects

 SUPER-G – Sustainable Permanent Grasslands

-Bettina Tonn (principal investigator), Anja Schmitz
+Caroline Siede (PhD Student), Martin Komainda, Johannes Isselstein Bettina Tonn (principal investigators), Anja Schmitz

 The existence and management of permanent grasslands (PG) is key to the delivery of multiple ecosystem services (ES) across Europe.
 However, PG maintenance and functions are under threat from sub-optimal management of inputs, cultivation in higher output farming systems and abandonment in remote and marginal areas.
 The overall objective of the SUPER-G project is to co-develop sustainable PG systems and policies with farmers and policy makers that will be effective in optimising productivity, whilst supporting biodiversity and delivering a number of other ES.